The Sample Complexity of Up-to-$\varepsilon$ Multi-Dimensional Revenue Maximization: From Approximate to Exact Incentive Compatibility

 \subsection{One Bidder}

 In this \lcnamecref{exact}, we will prove \cref{polynomial-single-bidder}.
-For a single bidder, the following \lcnamecref{one-bidder-nudge}, which to the best of our knowledge first implicitly appeared in \cite{bbhm05}, where it is attributed to Nisan,\footnote{ It appears there and in following papers \citep{chk07,hn13,dhn14,bgn17,g18} as part of a two-step reduction sometimes called ``nudge and round'' (this is the ``nudge'' part), which reduces the menu size of a single-bidder auction with negligible revenue loss.
-To the best of our knowledge, the first reference to this argument as a general $\varepsilon$-IC to IC reduction rather than as part of a ``nudge and round'' operation (where it fixes IC issues resulting from rounding) is in \cite{dw12}, who also attribute it to Nisan following \cite{chk07}, who in turn attribute it to Nisan following \cite{bbhm05}.} provides an $\varepsilon$-IC to IC reduction with negligible revenue loss.
+For a single bidder, the following \lcnamecref{one-bidder-nudge}, which to the best of our knowledge first implicitly appeared in \citet{bbhm05}, where it is attributed to Nisan,\footnote{ It appears there and in following papers \citep{chk07,hn13,dhn14,bgn17,g18} as part of a two-step reduction sometimes called ``nudge and round'' (this is the ``nudge'' part), which reduces the menu size of a single-bidder auction with negligible revenue loss.
+To the best of our knowledge, the first reference to this argument as a general $\varepsilon$-IC to IC reduction rather than as part of a ``nudge and round'' operation (where it fixes IC issues resulting from rounding) is in \citet{dw12}, who also attribute it to Nisan following \citet{chk07}, who in turn attribute it to Nisan following \citet{bbhm05}.
+A similar technique appears in \citet{mp17} within the context of correcting for model misspecification.
+In this context, our rounding of the empirical distributions can be viewed as a deliberately introduced model misspecification that on the one hand novelly serves as a tool against overfitting and on the other hand is carefully controlled so that its adverse effect is limited to at most an $\varepsilon$ loss in incentive compatibility.
+In the one bidder case, after guaranteeing that no overfitting occurs, we correct for this loss in incentive compatibility using this technique as in the model misspecification literature.} provides an $\varepsilon$-IC to IC reduction with negligible revenue loss.

 \begin{theorem}[Nisan, circa 2005] Let $\mu$ be an IR and $\varepsilon$-IC\footnote{Recall once again that for a single bidder, the notions of BIC and DSIC coincide.} mechanism for a single bidder.
 Modifying each possible priced outcome by multiplying the payment in that priced outcome by~$1\!-\!\sqrt{\varepsilon}$ and letting the bidder choose the (modified) priced outcome that maximizes her utility yields an IR and IC mechanism $\mu'$ with expected revenue at least $(1\!-\!\sqrt{\varepsilon})\cdot(\Rev(\mu)-\sqrt{\varepsilon})$. \end{theorem}